-"The recipe for amrita is simple sugar water with tea rose essence, the result is identical to so-called 'Sai amrit'.
-The tea rose essence in seldom met with, so it makes the amrit perfume/taste seem unique.
-Fantasising wholly uncritical visitors talk of it being "definitely not of this world! ( R.D.
-Awle)" That is simply because tea rose perfume is still so seldom met with!
+Well, the recipe is simple sugar water with tea rose essence.
+The tea rose essence in very seldom met with, so it makes the amrit perfume/taste seem unique.
+Fantasizing wholly uncritical visitors talk of it being "definitely not of this world! ( R.D.
+Awle).

-He will do this several times, and the amazed recipient does not take much notice of it if any, and would not think to question for it may eveb feel sacriligeous to do so (and most people want to be convinced and feel they are personally worth a divine blessing).
+He will do this several times, and the amazed or excited recipient does not take much notice of it if any, and would not think to question it feeling it might even be sacrilegious to do so (and most people want to be convinced and feel they are personally worth a divine blessing).
 Besides, everyone knows it is a big social sin in India to question a person so the lose face.
 Mr. Awle thinks he saw it running for "several minutes" while Hallagappa four times scooped away (!) the gathering liquid and put it into his other hand.
-Halagappa never waits for a minute, just 10 of 15 seconds, until oozing slows, when he scoops again with his suspicious large tablespoon.
+Halagappa never waits for a minute, just 10 to perhaps even 20 seconds, until oozing slows or actually stops, when he scoops again with his suspicious large tablespoon.
 He also holds the person's hand so it is nearly horizontal, thereby making the flow last longer.
 This is all seen on films of the 'miracle' too.
 This trick is even seen on videos and the concave side of the amulet is even clearly towards the end.
 It is a clever deceit!
 A devotee of Sathya Sai Baba who lived permanently at Kadugodi (near the Brindavan ashram) claimed to know that Halagappa was manufacturing the vibuthi and amrit which appear there.
 (See here)

-What happened to the miraculous vibuthi box Halagappa allegedly 'found' many years ago, which refills itself when shaken?
+What happened to the miraculous vibuthi box Halagappa allegedly 'found' many years ago, which reportedly refilled itself when shaken?
 He is supposed to have stood and given vibuti to many people, shaking the box when it emptied.
 However, he told one of us it had stopped producing any more (Swami was angry with him for throwing out his wife and taking another)!
 Meanwhile, the Sai temple orphans wear rags & have no proper books or other facilities, while Halagappa's (second) wife wears diamonds and where the 'temple' has been marbled and beautified at great expense.
 Yet the donations made by visitors are truly enormous.
 The taxi firms are hand-in-glove with Halagappa too and bring many well-to-do foreigners there from Bangalore on day trips...
 One big scam!